alexjvr1/Manuscripts/CHP2_CHall.Bayenv_Oct2017.md

 ###Determine the names of all the loci.

+THIS FIRST PART (FILTERING) is not applicable to the --MAC filtered dataset.
+Just convert to plink.

 My input was obtained using pgdspider 2.1.0.3 (vcf -> bayenv2)

 However, this removes all monomorphic loci from the input file.
 Thus, to match this back to the vcf file, I need to remove all monomorphic loci from this file.

 ```
 vcftools --vcf CHall.932.9608.recode.vcf --maf 0.0001 --recode --recode-INFO-all --out CHall.932.